MUYang99/MUYang99.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Ph.D. candidate at Technical University of Munich, advised by Prof. <a href='https://www.asg.ed.tum.de/sipeo/team/zhu/'>Xiao Xiang Zhu</a> and <a href='https://www.asg.ed.tum.de/sipeo/team/prof-dr-ing-muhammad-shahzad/'>Muhammad Shahzad</a>.
+I am a PhD student in <a href='https://www.asg.ed.tum.de/sipeo/home/'>Data Science and Earth Observation</a> at Technical University of Munich, advised by Prof. <a href='https://www.asg.ed.tum.de/sipeo/team/zhu/'>Xiao Xiang Zhu</a> and <a href='https://www.asg.ed.tum.de/sipeo/team/prof-dr-ing-muhammad-shahzad/'>Muhammad Shahzad</a>.
 I obtained M.Sc. in Geomatics from KTH Royal Institute of Technology and exchanged in ETH Zurich in 2022.
 Prior to that, I earned a B.Eng. in Remote Sensing from Wuhan University in 2020.

 My research involves developing AI-driven **multimodal learning methods** for Earth observation data (multispectral, hyperspectral, SAR) and advances **geospatial reasoning**.
 Passionately committed to the paradigm of *"vision to understanding, understanding to action,"* I aim to bridge perception and real-world impact through intelligent geospatial analytics.